I had the experience.

 My Authority Started Detaching From Former Employers: By strengthening my individual authority signals, I made it easier for AI to interpret my consultancy as the current evolution of my 28-year career, reducing the legacy authority signals associated with my past employers.

-In this AI-first world, where authority and trustworthiness have become currency, your reputation is no longer defined only by what you say about yourself.
+In a world where AI increasingly mediates trust, discovery, and opportunities, your reputation is no longer defined only by what you say about yourself.
 It is increasingly shaped by what machines can understand, connect, and validate.

 Authority is no longer inferred from visibility or content volume alone.
 It is established through entity coherence, consistent machine-readable signals, and structured alignment between identity, expertise, and content.

-For senior experts, linear progression is often the exception rather than the rule.
+For Black Swan experts, linear progression is often the exception rather than the rule.
 That makes the risk of fragmentation high.
 When authority fragments, the consequences are not just reputational.
 They affect discoverability, trust, reach, and income.

 That gap can be closed by putting individual experts back in control of their authority footprint, rather than leaving it to fragmented third-party signals, stale data, and legacy trust tied to entities that no longer accurately represent their expertise.